airtai/faststream/docs/docs/en/howto/nats/dynaconf.md

     app.context.set_global("create_sell", new_value)
 ```

-## Checking the parameter in the subscriber
+## Checking the Parameter in the Subscriber

-Then you can use `faststream.Context` to get parameter from global context.
+You can use `faststream.Context` to retrieve the parameter from the global context.

 ```python linenums="1" hl_lines="10"
 from faststream import FastStream, Context